Echoes of $R^3$ modification and Goldstone preheating in the CMB-BAO landscape: Discussion and Summary

-0.08cm {\it Discussion and Summary.---} We showed that $R^3$ can make the single-field-like regime of the $R^2$-Higgs model compatible with observations.
+We showed that $R^3$ can make the single-field-like regime of the $R^2$-Higgs model compatible with observations.
 The parameter space that accounts for the observed high $n_s$ also induces strong Goldstone preheating, which in turn helps match the reference CMB scale to inflationary dynamics.
 Using two representative parameter sets, we find that in the $R^2$-like regime, with nonminimal coupling $\xi_H \gtrsim 1.5$, a $\xi_c \sim 10^{-14}$ is sufficient to trigger preheating.
 While a nonvanishing $\xi_c$ can still account for the high $n_s$, Goldstone and Higgs preheating require $\xi_H \gtrsim 1.5$.
 We primarily focused on the $R^2$-like regime; however, in the Higgs-like regime with a larger $\xi_H$, preheating is faster and matching becomes easier.
+It should also be noted that, unlike pure Higgs inflation, here the unitarity cut-off is restored up to the Planck scale, see e.g. Ref.~\cite{Ema:2017rqn} and, the produced Goldstone bosons do not violate the unitarity.
 This novel connection between the CMB-BAO tension, higher-order curvature effects, and preheating in $R^2$-Higgs inflation has not been addressed in the literature.
 We also note that our study leaves room for improvement.
 Primary uncertainties arise from unaccounted condensate and perturbation decays, which may require going beyond the linear-order approximation and including non-equilibrium effects.

 Interpreting the CMB-BAO tension as a precursor to new physics (NP) requires caution, as a better understanding of the correlations between the datasets within the $\Lambda$CDM model is needed.
 The BAO data do not directly affect $n_s$, and the tension could arise from unaccounted systematics~\cite{Ferreira:2025lrd}.
 However, intriguingly, the combined CMB measurements from ACT, SPT, and Planck yield $n_s = 0.9684 \pm 0.0030$, slightly higher than Planck 2018’s $n_s = 0.9657 \pm 0.0040$, though the difference is small.
 These results may hint at NP beyond $\Lambda$CDM, but independent CMB and BAO measurements from missions like the Simons Observatory (with $\sigma(n_s) \sim 0.002$), DES, and Euclid are needed.
 In this regard, 21cm intensity mapping by the Square Kilometre Array may provide an independent test~\cite{Modak:2022gol}.
 If the tension becomes significant, it may indicate the presence of an $R^3$ term and thus provide a promising probe of quantum gravity.